 Your shoulder is likely to be uncomfortable in the first few days post-surgery.
 This is normal.
-You may not feel there is a significant improvement in your pre-operative pain until a few weeks after surgery, however you should see an improvement in your range of movement quite quickly.
+However, this should start to improve within the first two weeks after surgery.

-There are several things you can do to aid your recovery and help settle any postoperative pain.
+There are several things you can do to aid your recovery and help settle any post- operative pain.

 - Using ice on your shoulder for 15 minutes, twice a day or after exercise and therapy.
 Gel packs, frozen peas or a plastic pack of ice can be used.
 These must be wrapped in a damp towel as direct contact with the skin can cause burns (cover your dressings with cling film or a plastic bag to prevent them getting wet). - Sleeping can be uncomfortable if you try and lie on your operated arm.
-We would recommend that initially you lie on your back or on the opposite side. - If you lie on your back support the operated arm with a folded pillow under your lower arm.
+We would recommend that initially you lie on your back or on the opposite side.

 Make sure that your elbow is above your shoulder.
-If you are on your side then a folded pillow supports your operated arm from your elbow to your wrist.
+If you are on your side, then a folded pillow supports your operated arm from your elbow to your wrist.